IanWhitney/rust_playground_highlight/README.md

 # Rust Playground Highlight Blocks

-Automatically add links to the Rust Playground for code samples in your Jekyll site.
+Automatically add links to the Rust Playground for code samples in your Jekyll site, so that they look like this:

 <img src="http://i.imgur.com/gkFQsHJ.png" />

 ## Usage

 You can link two different kinds of Rust Playground pages -- dynamically generated & gist generated

-## Requirements

-I am using this with Jekyll 2.5.3.
-It *should* work with Jekyll 3

 ### Dynamically Generated